fsuarezj/bitalino_lsl/README.md

 # BITalino-lsl

-A python module called `bitalino-lsl` to stream BITalino data though the Lab Streaming Layer (LSL).
+A python module called `bitalino_lsl` to stream BITalino data though the Lab Streaming Layer (LSL).
 This module gets data from the [BITalino](www.bitalino.com) device through the [bitalino python api](https://github.com/BITalinoWorld/revolution-python-api) and uses the [Lab Stream Layer](https://github.com/sccn/labstreaminglayer) to stream the data.

 The module should work with python versions >= 2.7 although it has only been tested for:
 * Python 2.7.15